 The virus can cause disease in humans, horses and birds.
-Human cases of EEE are thankfully very rare (on average 5 cases each year in the USA), but because of its high death rate it is considered one of the most serious mosquito borne diseases in the United States.
+Human cases of EEE are rare (on average 6 cases each year in the US), due the high death rate it is considered one of the most serious mosquito-borne diseases in the US.

-Incubation of the disease is usually between 3-10 days, with high fever followed by all the features of meningitis, including coma and convulsions.
-Of those individuals who contract the disease approximately 35% may die and those that survive the initial illness may suffer long-term neurological damage.
+Incubation of the disease is normally between 4-10 days, with high fever followed by all the features of meningitis, including coma and convulsions.
+Of those individuals who contract the disease approximately 35% may die and those that survive the initial illness, 50% may suffer long-term neurological damage.

 There is no specific treatment for EEE.
 Patients will often require hospitalisation and intensive care support to assist with breathing and circulatory problems.